d-ericksonlab/POCBRECA/README.md

-# LFIA Analyzer Application for POCBRECA Triplex Assay
+# LFIA Analyzer Application for Breast Cancer Diagnostic Triplex Assay

-This is a simple PySimpleGUI based application for a raspberry pi based lateral flow assay imaging system.
+This is a simple PySimpleGUI based application for a raspberry pi based lateral flow assay fluoresence imaging system.

 ##Requirements